Diseases & Conditions

 Rodding.
 Metal rods may be inserted in the long bones of the arms and legs to help reinforce the bone, and subsequently lessen the number of fractures.
 Some rods are a fixed length and must be replaced as a child grows.
 Other rods are designed like telescopes, and they expand as a child's bones grow.
 There are, however, other complications that may occur with telescoping rods.
 Do not hesitate to ask your orthopaedic surgeon about both rodding options.

 Spinal fusion for scoliosis.
 Although bracing is the usual treatment for scoliosis, it is not often effective in children with osteogenesis imperfecta because the ribs will become deformed from the brace, without preventing the scoliosis from worsening.
-Spinal fusion, a surgery in which the bones of the spine are realigned and fused together, may be recommended when the scoliosis becomes severe.
+The doctor may recommend spinal fusion, a surgery in which the bones of the spine are realigned and fused together, when the scoliosis becomes severe.

 Living with Ostogenesis Imperfecta

 - Do not be afraid to touch or hold an infant with osteogenesis imperfecta, but be careful.
-To lift an infant with osteogenesis imperfecta, spread your fingers apart and put one hand between the legs and under the buttocks, and place the other hand behind the shoulders, neck, and head.
+To lift an infant with osteogenesis imperfecta, spread your fingers apart and put one hand between the legs and under the buttocks.
+Place the other hand behind the shoulders, neck, and head.

-- Never lift a child with osteogenesis imperfecta by holding him or her under the armpits.
+- Never lift a child with osteogenesis imperfecta by holding them under the armpits.

 - Do not pull on arms or legs or, in those with severe osteogenesis imperfecta, lift the legs by the ankles to change a diaper.

 - Select an infant car seat that reclines.
-It should be easy to place or remove your child in the seat.
-Consider padding the seat with foam and using a layer of foam between your child and the harness.
+It should be easy to place your child in the seat and remove them.
+Consider padding the seat with foam and placing a layer of foam between your child and the harness.

 - Be sure your stroller is large enough to accommodate casts.
 Do not use a sling- or umbrella-type stroller.